existancepy/bss-macro-py/README.md

 1. Create a folder anywhere (it will be where the macro files are stored)

 **For M1 Macs**
-- close terminal
+- ensure terminal is closed
 - Go to finder -> application -> terminal
 - Right click terminal  -> get info
-- Check the checkbox Open using Rosetta
+- Check the checkbox "Open using Rosetta"
-- relaunch terminal

 2.Open terminal/command line
    (Optional: Create a python venv)